How Many Different Security Camera Types Are There in the Market?

 To learn more: Dome vs Bullet Camera, Turret vs Fisheye Camera: How to Choose?

 As security cameras are applied in various environments, different problems and requirements are coming up.
-To deal with the problems and needs, diverse security camera types by functions are offered: night vision security cameras are designed to get clear images even in complete darkness, WDR IP cameras are invented to deal with overexposure issues, PTZ IP cameras with zoom capability are used to offer a broader field of view with no blind spots, etc. Keep reading to learn more about these functional security cameras.
+To deal with the problems and needs, different types of security cameras are offered: night vision security cameras are designed to get clear images even in complete darkness, WDR IP cameras are invented to deal with overexposure issues, PTZ IP cameras with zoom capability are used to offer a broader field of view with no blind spots, etc. Keep reading to learn more about these functional security cameras.

 Night Vision Security Camera

-Night vision security cameras are equipped with built-in small LED bulbs (when looking at the camera lens, you will find them set inside around the lens), and an IR cut filter, which is used to detect daylight and to block out the light falling on the image sensor during the day to keep color in daytime looking accurate.
-While the light fades, the cameras automatically switch to infrared mode and can “see” in darkness.
+Night vision security cameras are equipped with built-in infrared (IR) LEDs (when looking at the camera lens, you will find them set inside around the lens), and an IR cut filter, which is used to detect daylight and to block out the light falling on the image sensor during the day to keep color in daytime looking accurate.

 WDR IP Camera